Byford Dolphin: Lawsuit

 The North Sea Divers Alliance, formed by early North Sea divers and the relatives of those killed, continued to press for further investigation and, in February 2008, obtained a report that indicated the real cause was faulty equipment.
 Clare Lucas, daughter of Roy Lucas, said: "I would go so far as to say that the Norwegian Government murdered my father because they knew that they were diving with an unsafe decompression chamber."
-The families of the divers eventually received compensation for the damages from the Norwegian government 26 years after the incident.
+The families of the divers eventually received compensation for the damages from the Norwegian government, 26 years after the incident.

 Other incidents

 On 17 April 2002, a 44-year-old Norwegian worker on the rig was struck on the head and killed in an industrial accident.
 The accident resulted in Byford Dolphin losing an exploration contract with Statoil, which expressed concerns with the rig's operating procedures.
-The incident cost the company millions of dollars in lost income.
+The incident cost the company millions of US dollars in lost income.